bioidiap/bob.ip.binseg/doc/usage/index.rst

   dataset.

 We provide :ref:`command-line interfaces (CLI) <deepdraw.binseg.cli>` that implement each of the phases above.
-This interface is configurable using :ref:`clapp's extensible configuration framework <clapp.config>`.
+This interface is configurable using :ref:`clapper's extensible configuration framework <clapper.config>`.
 In essence, each command-line option may be provided as a variable with the same name in a Python file.
 Each file may combine any number of variables that are pertinent to an application.